OlliNie/Raspberry-Pi/AlexaSDK/README.md

 # ALEXA SDK #

 ## Task
-Install Alexa SDK on the Raspberry pi4.
+Install Alexa Voice Service (AVS) on the Raspberry pi4.
 This is particularly challenging since the SDK is not supported on the Raspberry pi4 due to it running on the Buster OS.

 ## Step 1 (Install Operating System)